holehouse-lab/PIMMS/README.md

 3. You want to see how changing simulation parameters alters a conclusion given a specific starting state (e.g. temperature, moveset, actual forcefield parameters etc. etc.).

-Additionally, PIMMS provides the `EXTRA_CHAINS` keyword, which lets you take a restart file and then start a new simulation using the chains defined in the restart file AND place new additional chains in the simulation box.
+Additionally, PIMMS provides the `EXTRA_CHAIN` keyword, which lets you take a restart file and then start a new simulation using the chains defined in the restart file AND place new additional chains in the simulation box.

 There are a few key restart keywords to be aware of